Q: What is the difference between psychotherapy and counselling? Which service do I need?

 Psychotherapy: Treatment, by means of psychotherapy technique, delivered through a therapeutic relationship, an individual’s serious disorder of thought, cognition, mood, emotional regulation, perception or memory that may seriously impair the individual’s judgement, insight, behaviour, communication or social functioning (Controlled Act of Psychotherapy in Ontario).

 Counselling: Counselling is a relational process based upon the ethical use of specific professional competencies to facilitate change, growth, and development.
-Counselling addresses wellness, relationships, personal growth, life changes, and career development (adapted from Canadian Counselling and Psychotherapy Association’s definition).
+Counselling addresses wellness, relationships, personal growth, life changes, and career development (adapted from the Canadian Counselling and Psychotherapy Association’s definition).

 Please feel free to ask any questions about these services at the new client consultation call if you are not sure which would be more suitable for your needs.